aleth/finery-themes/README.md

 * Darker menu separators
 * Panel background from Ambiance theme
 * Remove 3D effect from entry boxes (as in Ambiance)
-* Remove grey line from titlebar, smoother top of titlebars
+* Remove 'grey line' from titlebar: softer shaded top of titlebars